New Works: Northern Lights and a Polar Bear

 The northern lights reference photo shown here I took from the Churchill train, and the bear I photographed from the safety of a Tundra Buggy, on the shores of Hudson Bay near Churchill.

-If you want more information about Guardian of the Night, or may be interested in acquiring it, click here.
+If you want more information about Guardian of the Night, or if you are thinking of acquiring it, click here.

-I hope you have enjoyed this tour of my latest paintings.
-It was very satisfying to imagine and invent beautiful wild places bathed in spectacular aurora light.
+I hope you have enjoyed the personal stories of my latest paintings.
+It brings me profound joy to imagine and invent beautiful wild places bathed in spectacular aurora light, and then share them with you.

 If you have comments you wish to share, please do so using the 'Leave a Comment' button at the top of this post.